-Halpern: Jack Halpern, ed., The Kodansha Kanji Learner’s Dictionary (Kodansha International, 1999).
+Halpern: Jack Halpern, ed., The Kodansha Kanji Learner’s Dictionary: Revised and Expanded (Kodansha International, 2013).
 This portable dictionary indicates the meaning of each kanji in particular compounds.
-This is essential information, as the meanings of characters can change from word to word.
+That is essential information, as the meanings of characters can change from word to word.
 As of July 19, 2013, Joy o' Kanji essays will indicate two Halpern numbers in the "Read All About It!" box (e.g., 320/394).
 The first number refers to the 1999 edition of Kanji Learner's Dictionary, whereas the second reflects the numbering in the newly revised and expanded edition.
 You will see the same type of listing for Halpern numbers in the Mini Profile of every Character Home Page on the site.

 Henshall: Kenneth G. Henshall, A Guide to Remembering Japanese Characters (Tuttle, 1998).
 This book presents the etymology of individual characters, exploring the way the meanings and shapes of kanji have changed over time.

 Spahn: Mark Spahn and Wolfgang Hadamitzky, with Kumiko Fujie-Winter, The Kanji Dictionary (Tuttle, 1996).
 An encyclopedic tome that lists virtually all existing compounds for each character, this book made me fall in love with kanji!

 Denshi Jisho: This online dictionary presents great amounts of information in a concise, attractive way.
 The outstanding feature is the array of possible components that enables you to search for unknown characters.

 In Joy o' Kanji, you'll see shorthand references to these works and others, such as Nelson's dictionary.
 Further Resources supplies more information about that book and more.